 One of my personal favourites is ‘loo roll races’.
 If you have two lavatories close together, get some loo roll and place one end in the toilet, take the other end and unravel it as far as possible.
 Then on the count of three press the flush button and watch as it races down the aisle.
 The first one to get all of it down the toilet wins.

-Another story, this time involving a straight couple, occurred late one evening in the back galley on a 737.
+Another frisky story occurred late one evening in the back galley on a Boeing 737.
 Still in the honey moon period, the pair couldn’t keep their hands off each other.
 Due to some moderate turbulence the Captain decided to strap the crew and passengers in much earlier than usual.
-Sat in darkness on the jump seat, they couldn’t wait any longer.
-Bent over the slide bustle she told me it was the best orgasm she’d ever had, as the wheels touched down at Heathrow.
+Sat in darkness on the jump seat they couldn’t wait any longer.
+Bent over the slide bustle she told me it was the best orgasm she’d ever had as the wheels touched down at Heathrow.
 So much for their 30 second review.

 Then there’s the laughs, and boy do we have some laughs.
 Some of my fondest memories of my flying career have come from being sat with my friends in the galley, talking, joking and taking the piss out of each other.